jimdelois/marina/README.md

 Commands:
- marina generate-completion  Generate a bash completion script marina config               Operate with/on a given Configuration file                      [aliases: c] marina stack                Interact with an individual Stack                               [aliases: s] marina stacks               Interact with all Stacks collectively                          [aliases: ss]
+ marina generate-completion  Generate a bash completion script marina applications         Interact with the collection of Applications                   [aliases: as] marina config               Operate with/on a given Configuration file                      [aliases: c] marina initialize           Creates a new Marina config file from scratch and initializes for use
+                                                                                       [aliases: init, i]
+ marina stack                Interact with an individual Stack                               [aliases: s] marina stacks               Interact with the collection of Stacks                         [aliases: ss]

 Options:
  -h, --help     Show help                                                                       [boolean]